Air2Water - Pure Water From Thin Air

 Recently the Environmental Protection Agency (EPA), the Center for Disease Control (CDC) and other environmental groups commented on the shocking and dangerous state of public water supplies.

 Drinking ordinary tap water can be potentially fatal to people with a weakened immune system.
-LINK Children, expectant mothers and the elderly are in greatest risk.
+LINK Children, expectant mothers and the elderly are in the greatest amount of risk.
 Most water systems are not designed to remove protozoa or volatile organic chemicals (VOC) such as fluoride.
 One of the protozoa most water systems are incapable of removing is cryptosporidium parvum.
 This is the same parasite that killed 104 people and made 400,000 ill in Milwaukee.

 The consensus of most medical experts is that the water supply is the most critical factor to human health.
 The Natural Resources Defense Council estimates that in the US alone more than 900,000 become ill each year from water borne disease and as many as 900 will die.
 International Controllers estimated that in the near future, more than 120 million US households regularly purchase bottled water at an average cost of $500 to $1,000 a year.
 This number is currently on the rise.
 In addition, there is also an increasing awareness that bottled water itself may be no safer than municipally treated water.